Johann Wilhelm Ritter: Scientific research

 In 1800, shortly after the invention of the voltaic pile, William Nicholson and Anthony Carlisle discovered that water could be decomposed by electricity.
-Shortly afterward, Ritter independently discovered the same effect, independently.
+Shortly afterward, Ritter independently discovered the same effect.
 Besides that, he collected separately and measured the amounts of hydrogen and oxygen produced in the reaction.
 He also discovered the process of electroplating.
 In 1802 he built his first electrochemical cell, with 50 copper discs separated by cardboard disks moistened by a salt solution.

 Ritter made several self-experiments applying the poles of a voltaic pile to his own hands, eyes, ears, nose and tongue.
 He also described the difference between the physiological effects of the two poles of the pile, although some of the effects he reported were not confirmed afterwards.

 Many of Ritter's researches were guided by a search for polarities in the several "forces" of nature, and for the relation between those "forces" – two of the assumptions of Naturphilosophie.
 In 1801, after hearing about the discovery of "heat rays" (infrared radiation) by William Herschel (in 1800), Ritter looked for an opposite (cooling) radiation at the other end of the visible spectrum.
 He did not find exactly what he expected to find, but after a series of attempts he noticed that silver chloride was transformed faster from white to black when it was placed at the dark region of the Sun's spectrum, close to its violet end.
 The "chemical rays" found by him were afterwards called ultraviolet radiation.

 Some of Ritter's researches were acknowledged as important scientific contributions, but he also claimed the discovery of many phenomena that were not confirmed by other researchers.
 For instance: he reported that the Earth had electric poles that could be detected by the motion of a bimetallic needle; and he claimed that he could produce the electrolysis of water using a series of magnets, instead of Volta's piles.

 Ritter had no regular income and never became a university professor, although in 1804 he was elected a member of the Bavarian Academy of Science (in Munich).